-The number of threatened mammals (defined by the International Union for Conservation of Nature and Natural Resources as species listed as either critically endangered, endangered or vulnerable on the Red List) increased by almost 14 percent between 2007 and 2019, the number of endangered insects rose by 164 percent in the same time period.
-The number of endangered molluscs (a class including snails, slugs, mussels, squid and worms) rose by 130 percent and the number of endangered reptile species by 234 percent.
+The number of threatened mammals (defined by the International Union for Conservation of Nature and Natural Resources as species listed as either critically endangered, endangered or vulnerable on the Red List) increased by only 21 percent between 2007 and 2020.
+During the same time period, the number of endangered insects rose by 209 percent, the number of endangered molluscs (a class including snails, slugs, mussels, squid and worms) rose by 135 percent, while endangered fish species increased by 167 percent and the number of endangered reptiles even rose by 245 percent.

-While the reasons for the endangerment of insects are well known, less is written about threats to reptiles and molluscs.
+While the reasons for the endangerment of insects and fish are well known, less is written about threats to reptiles and molluscs.
 According to the IUCN, many reptile species are concentrated in rainforest regions and are therefore threatened by deforestation.
 Furthermore, the species are particularly sensitive to environmental changes, including climate change.
 With molluscs, endangered species are mainly those who live on land and in freshwater.
 They are threatened by habitat destruction or are being pushed out by invasive species, according to the American Institute of Biological Sciences.

 The IUCN updates its Red List several times a year.
 In the latest version for 2020, more than 15,400 animals were listed as threatened - almost double the number of 2007.